Forensic Science Psychology Conference

 Testimonial 2 - Plot Twist

-On Tuesday 7th November, psychology and sociology students from St Thomas More Sixth Form attended the conference.
+Psychology and sociology students from St Thomas More Sixth Form attended the conference.
 We sat in an auditorium and the conference manager began to speak to us, we shall call him Case A. He was dressed smartly, with a white shirt, trousers and a red tie.
 Case A seemed lovely.